 Bank Transfer is the only way to pre-pay for the Seminar, as the Music Academy believes this is the most secure method for pre-payment.
-One of the changes implemented in 2012 was that payment can only be made in Euros.
+Payment can only be made in Euros.

 A Bank Transfer electronically transfers money directly from your bank to the Music Academy's bank account in Bulgaria.
 Bank transfers usually take approximately 3 days to complete.
 To pre-pay by Bank Transfer, your bank will need following information:

 |Bank Address:||31 Ivan Vazov Str.

 |Bank SWIFT code:||UNCRBGSF|

 |Account Name:||Academy of Music Dance and Fine Arts Plovdiv|

 |Account Address:||2 Todor Samodumov Str.

 When you have completed your Bank Transfer, please email us (at email@example.com) to indicate the date of your Bank Transfer.
 This will assist Seminar administrative staff with tracking your payment.
 If the Bank Transfer is originating from a bank account that is not in the registrant's name, or funds are being transferred for more than one registrant, please include the name of the person who owns the account, and all registrant names associated with your Bank Transfer.